 - Multiply this figure by 0.667 to get your weekly buy-up benefit.

 - Multiply this figure by 0.0484 (premium rate).

 - Example: $205.23 x 0.0484 = $9.93.

 - This gives you your monthly buy-up payroll premium.

 When you receive the disability pay, you will be responsible for the income taxes on the base portion of your benefit (the first $24,000 of your annual base salary paid by Vanderbilt).
 However, since your buy-up short-term disability premiums are after-tax, you will not owe income taxes on your portion of the benefit, (the coverage above $24,000 paid by you).

 How does short-term disability insurance work with PTO?

 All PTO-eligible staff that have been employed at Vanderbilt are enrolled in short-term disability with the base coverage (paid by Vanderbilt) and/or the buy-up coverage (paid by you).
 There is a waiting period of 14 calendar days before short-term disability begins.
-You can use time in your PTO bank or grandfathered sick time during this waiting period.
-Note that PTO or grandfathered sick time and short-term disability cannot be used at the same time.
+You can use time in your PTO bank or legacy sick time during this waiting period.
+Note that PTO or legacy sick time and short-term disability cannot be used at the same time.